Crossmint/mcp-crossmint-checkout/README.md

 # Crossmint Checkout MCP Server

-Crossmint's Checkout API allows programmatic purchase of physical and virtuals goods and services, with programmable money: stablecoins.
+Crossmint's Checkout API allows programmatic purchase of physical and virtual goods and services, with programmable money: stablecoins.
 It enables your AI agent to reliably purchase over 1 billion items, without any cost overhead, nor hassle and unreliability of having to use virtual debit cards and browser use to pay in online forms.